openstack-archive/kingbird/devstack/README.rst

 devstack development environment

 local.conf.sample:
-    sample configruation to integrate kingbird into devstack customize the configuration file to tell devstack which OpenStack services will be launched
+    sample configuration to integrate kingbird into devstack customize the configuration file to tell devstack which OpenStack services will be launched